Skip to main content

 ⚠

-Production deployment assumes Kubernetes expertise, which raises the barrier for smaller teams or organizations without dedicated platform engineering resources
+Production deployment may require Kubernetes or container platform expertise depending on the chosen architecture, which can raise the barrier for smaller teams or organizations without dedicated platform engineering resources

 ⚠